 Stress Relief in a Jiffy

 But what if you don’t have an hour to spend in the gym (not counting changing, showering etc)?
 You don’t need an hour.
 You just need 15 minutes on a treadmill or stationary bike or elliptical machine.
 Just go at it with intensity.
-I do intervals at varying speeds, shifting back and fourth between a light jog and hard sprints for 10-15 minutes.
+I sometimes do intervals at varying speeds, shifting back and fourth between a light jog and hard sprints for 10-15 minutes.
 I also wear a heart monitor to make sure I’m not doing anything that puts my health at risk.
 And, believe me, it’ll snap me out of a funk like nobody’s business.

-What, your don’t even have 15 minutes?
+You don’t even have 15 minutes?
 Well, first off, yes you do.
-But fine, how about 7?
+But fine, then how about 7?
 If you’re stressed but really in a bind for time, then try this free app: 7-Minute Workout.
 You can do it in your home with a floor mat and a ordinary chair.
 No, you won’t get Chris Evans ripped.
 But fitness isn’t the goal – mindfulness is.
 And, trust me: if you go through the exercises with intensity it will get your heart rate up and bring your head back into the moment.

 And I don’t care how busy you are.
 You have 7 minutes.
 No, fuck you, you do.